Blog · Analysis · Last reviewed June 23, 2026

 This is model-mediated knowledge at its best and most fragile.
 A better forecast can save lives.
 A badly trusted forecast can put people in harm's way, misprice risk, misallocate emergency resources, or teach institutions to confuse computational confidence with public truth.

 The lesson generalizes beyond weather.
 AI is most valuable where it remains an instrument inside disciplined institutions: measured, compared, challenged, updated, and corrected by reality.
-It becomes dangerous when it turns into an oracle whose surface is more trusted than its evidence.
+That is also the lesson of AI in science: a model becomes useful when it improves the practice of inquiry, not when it escapes accountability to evidence.

 The sky will keep refusing final prediction.
 That refusal is useful.
 It reminds the institution that a forecast is a promise to stay answerable to the world, not a claim to have replaced it.